calebfergie/keylogger-parsing/README.md

 }
 ```

-If you are recieving an error that reads: `could not find X of type Y in the nodes array - this will create an error in the sankey diagram`, add the word `X` to the list of words above.
+If you are receiving an error that reads: `could not find X of type Y in the nodes array - this will create an error in the sankey diagram`, add the word `X` to the list of words above.

 ## **Context**